 EXPEDITION Dates 2020/21

-The dates for all Bronze, Silver and Gold DofE Expeditions during the 2020/21 academic year shall be confirmed as soon as possible.
+The dates for all Bronze, Silver and Gold DofE Expeditions during the 2020/21 academic year are outlined below.
 All students and parents / guardians shall be contacted and informed.

 Expedition Kit Checklist